 use StarPlus, the Library search tool

-use and compare multidisciplinary citation databases (Web of Science and Scopus)
+use and compare multidisciplinary databases (Web of Science, Scopus and Dimensions)

 find and use specialist databases relevant to your subject area